Internet Archive v. Mukasey

 On November 26, 2007, the FBI served a National Security Letter (NSL) on the Internet Archive, a digital library.
 The letter sought personal information about one of the Archive's users, including the individual's name, address, and any electronic communication transactional records pertaining to the user.
 The NSL also included a gag order, prohibiting the Archive and its counsel from revealing the existence of the letter.

 As a result of the unconstitutional gag order that came with the NSL, the Archive's founder and president, Brewster Kahle, was barred from discussing the letter and the legal issues it presented with the rest of the Archive's Board of Directors.
-The gag also prevented the ACLU and EFF from discussing the NSL with members of Congress, even though an ACLU lawyer who represents the Archive recently testified at a congressional hearing about the FBI's misuse of NSLs.
+The gag also prevented the ACLU Foundation of Northern California and EFF from discussing the NSL with members of Congress, even though an ACLU Foundation of Northern California lawyer who represents the Archive recently testified at a congressional hearing about the FBI's misuse of NSLs.

 First of Its Kind